inbo/protocolsource/CONTRIBUTING.md

 ## Setup your local repository

+Are you a first-time GitHub user?
+Make sure you can authenticate to GitHub by following [these guidelines](https://inbo.github.io/tutorials/tutorials/git_authentication/).

 Installing the repository on your local drive:

--   go to the [protocolsource repository](https://github.com/inbo/protocolsource/) and press the `Code` button
+-   go to the [protocolsource repository](https://github.com/inbo/protocolsource/) and press the green `Code` button
 -   select HTTPS and copy the URL to the clipboard
 -   start RStudio and select `File -> New project -> Version Control -> Git` -\> paste the URL
 -   `protocolsource` will be automatically suggested as project directory name (keep it that way)